-Where possible, trees within the project site are being protected and will be used as part of the final Urban Design and Landscape Plan.
+Where possible, trees within the project site are being protected and will form part of the final Urban Design and Landscape Plan.

-Roads and Maritime is also exploring options for revegetation using local seeds sourced from within the area.
+Roads and Maritime is also revegetating the area with local seeds sourced from within Frenchs Forest.
 Revegetation will be carried out within the construction zone and delivered progressively.

 Protecting local fauna

 Many species of fauna are found within the area, including mammals, birds, reptiles and amphibians.
 As part of the EIS, extensive studies have assessed the potential impact of the project on these fauna and outlined measures to avoid or minimise any impacts.